Architecture

 Web UI

-The Web UI is a single-page app written in react that interacts with the system via the REST API.
+The Web UI is a web app that interacts with the system via the REST API.
 It allows users to configure the system, create pipelines, and monitor their statuses.

 Arroyo API